 How have we become products?

 Your life, my life, all our lives, are increasingly subject to algorithms and Artificial Intelligence (AI).
+Here’s a great explainer on what AI is and the way it works:

 You might step away from social media and think that you are now inoculated against algorithms and AI, but fintech is still looking at your spending habits, what you buy, when, where and all of this is done in milliseconds with billions of bank accounts and payment terminals across the globe and in real-time.